 Committee responsible for:

-the Union’s industrial policy and the application of new technologies, including measures relating to SMEs;
+1. the Union’s industrial policy and related measures, and the application of new technologies, including measures related to SMEs;

-the Union’s research policy, including the dissemination and exploitation of research findings;
+2. the Union’s research and innovation policy, including science and technology as well as the dissemination and exploitation of research findings;

-the activities of the Joint Research Centre and the Central Office for Nuclear Measurements, as well as JET, ITER and other projects in the same area;
+4. the activities of the Joint Research Centre, the European Research Council, the European Institute of Innovation and Technology and the Institute for Reference Materials and Measurements, as well as JET, ITER and other projects in the same area;

-Community measures relating to energy policy in general, the security of energy supply and energy efficiency including the establishment and development of trans-European networks in the energy infrastructure sector;
+(c) the promotion of interconnection of energy networks and energy efficiency including the establishment and development of trans-European networks in the energy infrastructure sector;

 6. the Euratom Treaty and Euratom Supply Agency; nuclear safety, decommissioning and waste disposal in the nuclear sector;